 Supplements that may be useful include:

-Calcium and vitamin D to reduce bone weakening and bone loss
+- Calcium and vitamin D reduce bone weakening and bone loss

 Supplements to avoid include garlic, ginseng, echinacea, and St. John’s Wort as they can make your HIV treatments less effective.